ceramicnetwork/.github/OVERVIEW.md

 ## Use Cases

-Most production systems and applications will combine multiple DIDs, account links, and tiles to enable extremely powerful use cases that demonstrate the potential of identity-centric interoperability and the unbundling of identities and resources from networks and applications.
+Most production systems and applications will combine these simple primitives - DIDs, account links, and tiles.
+In doing so, they can achieve the benefits of simplicity, interoperability and scale that is only possible when unbundling resources from specific networks and moving information from app silos to this identity-centric public infastructure.
+Here are a few powerful use cases that will be unlocked:

 ### Portable, Self-Sovereign Identity

 Self-sovereign identity (SSI) describes a system where participants can permissionlessly create and control their digital identity using one or more private keys.
 Technically, SSI could be enabled by any decentralized asymmetric cryptography system where public keys (identities) are controlled by private keys (passwords) such as bitcoin or ethereum.
-However, this type of system is still limited to the network on which these identities are registered, as well as the single private key account.
+However, this type of system would be limited to the network on which these identities are registered, as well as the single private key account.
 These two constraints function as silos that prevent this identity from being used interoperably in additional contexts.

 For identities to be truly flexible and portable across platforms and keys, which makes them more useful in practice, we need an additional identity abstraction that lives at a layer above blockchain accounts.
 This is the value of DIDs.
 On Ceramic, DIDs function as the global public identity and they can be controlled by any number of private keys from any blockchain or cryptographic system.
 DIDs provide a single interface that owners can use to identify themselves, interoperably sign messages, encrypt data, and auhorize/access control to off-chain services that is agnostic to which blockchain a user is on.
 DIDs are the antidote to private key and network lock-in.

-Additionally, SSI is often meant to include much more than direct control of an identifier.
+SSI is often meant to include much more than direct control of an identifier.
 Most times, this identifier needs more context so others can interact with it, such as profile details.
-Ceramic tiles allow DID owners to add metadata and other additional information to their SSI.
+Ceramic tiles allow DID owners to add metadata and other additional information to their SSI, and for DIDs to build up metadata, identity links, and other data over time, making for a flexible and dynamic SSI solution.

-DIDs follow a standard specification for base functionality, and there may be many DID providers.
-Ceramic supports DIDs as doctypes.
-Currently Ceramic supports the 3ID DID method, but additional methods may be defined in the protocol.

 ### Interoperable Data Ecosystems

-Along with identity portability, it is often desirable to have data portability across applications.
+For powerful interoperable experiences, data portability across applications is required.
 This requires a few core functionalities.
-First, we need to have a universal way to identify a user across platforms, so that we can know which data is theirs.
+First, we need to have a universal way for users to identify themselves across platforms, so that we can know which data is theirs.
 This is handled by SSI/DIDs (see above).
-Second, we need to know where this data lives.
-Third, we need to be able to access this data.
+Second, we need to know where this data lives to request it.
+Third, we need to be able to access this data, with users' permission.
 Last, we need to know the schema of the data so we can consume it in our application without manual processing.

-By storing mappings to data resources in a user's DID, Ceramic provides an identity-centric way for data consumers to efficiently discover where information lives, whether on a specific server or a public network.
-Also by allowing Ceramic DIDs to define access control policies for their data resources, Ceramic provides an identity-centric way for users to provide consumers access to their information regardless of where it lives.
+Ceramic makes this simple for all parties.
+By storing mappings to data resources in a user's DID, Ceramic provides a way for applications (and other data consumers) to efficiently discover where information lives, whether on a specific server or a public network.
+Also by allowing Ceramic DIDs to define access control policies for their data resources via tiles, Ceramic provides an identity-centric way for users to provide consumers access to their information regardless of where it lives.
 Instead of access control happening on the server, it happens directly on the user.
-And last, Ceramic allows applications to define schemas for their data so that consumers can know a priori the shape of the data that will be returned, even if it is encrypted.
+Finally, Ceramic allows applications to define schemas for any data being saved so that data consumers can know a priori the shape of the data that will be returned, even if it is encrypted.

-Together these capabilities allow users to frictionolessly control and share their data across various applications.
+Together these capabilities allow users to frictionolessly control and share their data across various applications, and developers to make use of a richer, higher quality dataset than ever - without storing any of it.

 ### Open Web Services

 The last piece of the interoperability puzzle is providing more open access to web services.
-This allows service providers (i.e. data hosting, indexing, anchoring, payments, or other arbitrary web/API services) to service requests from *all* consumers regardless of whether or not they have an account with the service provider.
-This allows service providers to remove the requirement of consumers creating an account and using an API key to access their service.
-As a result, services are no longer accessed using an API key from an application's backend, but rather are accessed by meeting certain pre-defined conditions, potentially along with user consent.
-This allows service providers to grow their customer base on a per-use basis and remove all friction from accessing their services.
+All service providers on Ceramic (i.e. data hosting, indexing, anchoring, payments, or other arbitrary web/API services) can service requests from *all* other identities, with no need for bilateral, one-off accounts.
+Service providers can remove the requirement of creating an account and using an API key to access their service, instead using existing 3IDs.
+Rather than an API key to an application's backend, services can be accessed wheneever a user, application or other service meets certain pre-defined conditions.
+This allows service providers remove all friction from accessing their services and to grow their customer base on a per-use (or other predefined) basis.

-For example, this is required in the case of hosting user data that needs to be accessed by many different parties, most of whom don't have an account with the service.
+For example, a service provider that is hosting user data that needs to be accessed by many different parties can now serve all of them without each of them needing an account with the service.
 Using Ceramic, the data hosting service can define their service and create a service policy that includes the requirements a consumer must meet in order to access their service.
 When a user (or application) chooses to use this service to host their data in a database that is access controlled by a Ceramic DID, the user (or app) then adds this resource to their DID.
 When other consumers want to request this information they need to request access permissions from the user, and once approved, then fulfill the requirments of the hosting service (such as payments or other) before the data will be returned.

 Although Ceramic provides the information required for services to accept per-use payments from all parties, the Ceramic protocol itself does not handle payments.
 Because these transactions will likely be small micropayments, Ceramic is extremely complementary to emerging permissionless cryptographic micropayment networks such as [Connext Network](https://github.com/ConnextProject) on EVM blockchains and [Lightning Network](https://github.com/lightningnetwork/lnd) on Bitcoin.
 In the most permissionless version of these systems, service providers and end users would run payment nodes and transact.
 In more practical versions, these responsibilities can be delegated to a third-payment payment processor.
 This model would also allow applications to pay for services on behalf of their users.
 We think this make the most sense in the near term.